ubco-W2022T1-cosc301/project-group35/final_report_group35.md

 By checking our data, we can create a visualization of planets with closest earth like masses, Eccentricity data, and Orbital Periods.

+Visualization of planet properties / characteristics.
+---

 ![](images\Dakota3Mass.png)

+The link to my notebook is here: [Link to my Notebook](notebooks\analysis1.ipynb)

+---